xanderstevenson/xanderstevenson.github.io/README.md

 - [swiss-army-conf](https://github.com/xanderstevenson/swiss-army-conf) - Written in Python, this tool offers those monitoring a network device with 3 avenues for viewing device configuration: NETCONF, RESTCONF and SSH.
 The results are automatically logged in XML, JSON and text formats, respectively.

-- [community-content-pipeline](https://github.com/xanderstevenson/community-content-pipeline) - The continuous integration pipeline which accomplishes:

-A) Provides a template for your blog or article and shows you how to check it for spelling and grammar errors

-B) Shows how to create a directory and upload your blog or article in .docx format

-C) An automated workflow will create a new project folder based on your .docx file name.
-So, uploading a .docx named "UCCE Script Generation" will create a folder with the name "UCCE_Script_Generation".
-Automation will convert the .docx to an MP3, saving it in an 'mp3s' sub-folder in your new project.
+- [community-content-pipeline](https://github.com/xanderstevenson/community-content-pipeline) - The continuous integration pipeline creates a new project folder based on a .docx file name and will automatically convert the .docx to a downloadable MP3, saving it in an 'mp3s' sub-folder in your new project.
 All URLs and empty lines will have been removed, to give your audio a smooth, consistent flow.
-In the end, you'll have:

-  - A new folder, named for your .docx file, inside of which will be:
-  - A downloadable copy of you original .docx document
-  - A readable .txt version of your document
-  - A downloadable MP3, inside of an 'mp3s' sub-folder

-D) Explains the need to compress your MP3 into a ZIP in order to attach it to your article or blog

-E) Gives alternate means of generating your MP3, for more control over spoken accent.

-The final result is a text source of truth (.docx, .txt and MP3) for your blog or article in the relative directory in this repo.
-This data structure of blog and article neta data serves as a record, backup and can eventually serve as an archive for published on the Cisco Community - Developer Hub.
+It also allows you some control over which spoken accent the MP3 will use.
+The final result is a text source of truth (.docx, .txt and MP3) for your blog or article.

+- [txt_2_mp3](https://github.com/xanderstevenson/txt_2_mp3) - a limited subset of the above repo, it is a Python program to convert a .txt file, in English, into an MP3 audio file, with choice of English language accent

+- [ciscolodex](https://github.com/xanderstevenson/ciscolodex) - a  offline tool written in Python and Tkinter which I used to provide basic answers to customer inquiries regarding DevNet, specifically the DevNet Associate Fundamentals Course.

 <br>